Frequently Asked Questions

 A:

-Deportation (or removal) occurs when an alien is found to have violated certain immigration or criminal laws, consequences being that the alien forfeits his or her right to remain in the U.S., and is usually barred from returning.
+Deportation (or removal) occurs when an alien is found to have violated certain immigration or criminal laws — see our deportation defense and removal proceedings page for what to do if a Notice to Appear arrives, consequences being that the alien forfeits his or her right to remain in the U.S., and is usually barred from returning.

 Q: